microsoft/playwright/docs/src/test-reporter-api/class-reporter.md

 ### param: Reporter.onStdErr.test
 - `test` <[void]|[TestCase]>

 Test that was running.
-Note that output may happen when to test is running, in which case this will be [void].
+Note that output may happen when no test is running, in which case this will be [void].

 ### param: Reporter.onStdErr.result
 - `result` <[void]|[TestResult]>